greyltc/docker-owncloud/README.md

 docker-owncloud
 ===============

-Arch Linux based Docker container including ownCloud via apache with speedups provided by php-xcache and built-in mysql and sqlite database support.
+Simple to use Docker container with the latest ownCloud server release, complete with all the bells and whistles.

 Please report any issues or improvement ideas here:
 https://github.com/l3iggs/docker-owncloud/issues